Summer Academy Weeks

 ● Presentation packet

-● Camera: There are many photo opportunities during on-site tours of NASA Langley Research Center and a variety of field trips.
+● Camera: There are many photo opportunities during on-site tours of NASA Langley Research Center.
 It is suggested that you bring a camera and take advantage of this great opportunity to capture the past, present, and future of the space program!
 Small video cameras are also allowed.

 ● Laptop (optional but highly recommended) and ethernet cable for the dorms